fengtingzhang/blog/_posts/2017-11-15-rubyconf-2017-day-one.md

 * faster block passing (&blk)
 * trace instructions

-tweet hashtag #ruby25 for celebrate ruby's 25th birthday next year
+> tweet hashtag #ruby25 to help celebrate ruby's 25th birthday next year
 ----

-## (Taking better care of middle) User Error
+Aside from Matz's opening keynote, these were some of the other talks that I went to that I found interesting.

-Olivier Lucan - Zombies eries
+## (Taking better care of middle) User Error by Olivier Lacan

 Programmers are the middle user between end user and the machine We should encourage the community to improve interpreter and compiler errors